 Performing clock correlation

 The SPICE SCLK kernel produced by MMTC contains a set of correlations between spacecraft clock (SCLK) and terrestrial time (TT).
 It typically includes these correlations, in terms of time records, for the entire mission.
 Each time record includes an encoded form of SCLK and an estimate of the corresponding TT.
 It also includes an estimate of the average rate of change of TT with respect to SCLK to conform to the SPICE standard format for SCLK kernels.
-(In the following, we refer to that average rate of change as the clock change rate.)
+(The following text refers to that average rate of change as the clock change rate.)
 SPICE is a ground software framework produced by the Navigation and Ancillary Information Facility (NAIF) of the Jet Propulsion Laboratory (JPL) and utilizes various kernels that customize the framework for a particular mission.
 The SCLK kernel is a human-readable text file that includes a table of clock correlations for an entire mission.
 The MMTC SCLK kernel provides, by default, an optional enhancement to the typical SPICE SCLK kernel in the way it computes the clock change rate.

 Another product of the MMTC application is a cumulative time history file that contains information about the status of SCLK over time.
 This time history file is used for analysis by cognizant engineers or mission operations personnel.
 It contains information useful for assessing the health of the spacecraft clock and for diagnosing anomalies.